A data sheet on our graffiti cleaning services, a suitable summary for printing is available in PDF format, Graffiti Removal Data Sheet

 The low pressure sand jet can clean bricks without injecting large quantities of water into the surface, and with minimal surface damage, at the same time, the 'damp' system also captures dirt and abrasive, preventing the health and safety risks associated with dry blasting.

 A YEDL Electricity Substation in Hull cleaned in May 2004.
 While Abrasive cleaning is very effective, often graffiti is painted on top of paint, chemical stripping then becomes more appropriate.
-The customer is happy for the rest of the bricks to be left uncleaned - and we now deliberately leave the bricks dusty after cleaning them it makes fresh paint difficult to apply - reducing the risk of 'retaliative' graffiti
+The customer is happy for the rest of the bricks to be left dusty - and we now often leave the bricks dusty after cleaning them because it makes fresh paint difficult to apply - reducing the risk of 'retaliative' graffiti

 Sometimes, however, chemical stripping solutions offer a rapid and effective method for graffiti removal - they are particularly useful for removing graffiti from over painted surfaces or from surfaces such as galvanising that may be damaged by abrasives.

-The Moisture Curing Urethane paints that we typically use on steelwork jobs also have the advantage that although quick drying, they can have an accellerator added which reduces the timescales further.
-This meant that on a cold winters's day in Goole we were able to overpaint both sides of this footbridge - without getting paint on any of the pedestrians!
+The Moisture Curing Urethane paints that we typically use on steelwork jobs also have the advantage that although quick drying, they can have an accelerator added which reduces the timescales further.
+This meant that on a cold winters's day in Goole we were able to over paint both sides of this footbridge - without getting paint on any of the pedestrians!

 Obviously typical targets for graffiti are bridges .. this one was local to us.
 Obviously working on the roadside involves a lot more consideration for Health and Safety, and where necessary Traffic management is used.

 Over painting - Concrete

 Concrete Structures can also be over painted - this is a fairly inaccessible bridge in the middle of Bridlington!

 Where deemed necessary, Anti Graffiti sealers can also be applied post cleaning - this is Mexborough.